Metacor/Minecraft-Speedrun-Guide/readme.md

 ### **Advanced+** | Pirate → Ocean Monument
 **Ocean Monument Guides:** [T_Wagz](https://youtu.be/0dyHYkg_xIU) | [Silver](https://youtu.be/14FGC1eUHug) - [Part 2](https://youtu.be/-b7nQyXZkfw)
-*[Pirate](https://github.com/Metacor/Minecraft_Speedrun_Guide#advanced--pirate) strats, but you also Gather the guaranteed 8 Gold Blocks from an Ocean Monument*
+*[Pirate](https://github.com/Metacor/Minecraft_Speedrun_Guide#advanced--pirate) Strats, but you also Gather the guaranteed 8 Gold Blocks from an Ocean Monument*
 *doing this will sometimes allow you to completely skip the need to go to a Bastion while in the Nether*

 * Pirate Start → Shipwreck (Craft a [Shield](https://i.imgur.com/nyxJaf0.webp), since you wont have Fire Resistance for the Fortress) → Ocean Monument